 - If you have served in the military, please make sure to send your Joint Services Transcript and/or CCAF transcript.

-Step 3 – Meet with an Intake Advisor
+Step 3 – Meet with a Student Success Coach

-- During this meeting, the Intake Advisor will discuss:
+- During this meeting, the Student Success Coach will discuss:

 - Your goals